enqueuezero/site/hands-on-cloud-native/graphql.md

 ## What is GraphQL?

 GraphQL is an open-source data query language for APIs, and a runtime for executing queries for existing data.
-It provides an efficient, powerful and flexible approach to developing web APIs, and is not tied to any specific database technology.
+It provides an efficient, powerful and flexible approach to developing web APIs.
 Just like any other API styles defining how client load data from a server, GraphQL enables the client explicitly declare what type and fields it needs from a server.

+GraphQL is transport agnostic, meaning you could potentially use any network protocol to send data, such as TCP, HTTP, WebSockets, etc. GraphQL is not tied to any specific database technology.
+Therefore, you could use a SQL database, a NoSQL database, or even a microservice as backend.

 ### GraphQL v/s RESTful